• Skip to primary navigation

 Equipment

 I use a food processor to grind the chicken.
-If you don’t have one, you can ask your butcher to mince the chicken for you.
+If you don't have one, you can ask your butcher to mince the chicken breasts for you, or buy ready-minced chicken in the supermarket.

 The only other equipment you will need is a baking sheet for baking the meatloaf on.
 Make sure it’s large enough to hold the roll of chicken meatloaf, and it should have a rim around the edge to prevent the juices from running off.